Fair Oaks, Henrico County, Virginia

-Fair Oaks is an unincorporated community located in Henrico County, Virginia.
+Fair Oaks is an unincorporated community located in Henrico County, Virginia, United States.
 Fair Oaks Station was located on the Richmond and York River Railroad and played a role in the Peninsula Campaign in 1862 during the American Civil War.
 A major battle was fought nearby, known variously as the Battle of Fair Oaks or the Battle of Seven Pines.